 CAMS is hosting a series of summer schools to support the goals and development of the compuational materials science community.
 Other meetings relevant to the community will also be listed here as they become available.
 Plans for these meetings are still in development!
 Please check back for further details.

 - 2013 Summer School: was held at the University of Florida in Gainesville on May 20-24.
 Photos and presentations from this Summer School are available online.

-- Upcoming event!
-2014 Summer School: to be held at the University of Wisconsin-Madison on May 19-22, 2014.
-Applications for registration are being accepted now!
+- 2014 Summer School: was held at the University of Wisconsin-Madison the week of May 19-22, 2014.
+Presentations from this Summer School are available online.
 Please visit our meetings page for more information.

 CAMS has travel support available for its hosted events.
 If desired, you can apply to be considered for travel support on the online registration form when registration opens for the next event.

 CAMS is devoted to the goal of guiding and educating the next generation of workers in the compuational materials science field!
 To help achieve that goal, this site will host video lectures by experts in the field, as well as technical help for common questions and for those starting their own calculations.
 A forum has been set up so that a more indepth and targeted discussion can be had, and a code repository will be set up for sample routines to download.

 Do you have other suggestions for how CAMS can support the community?
 Feel free to contact us